Study abroad semester in Czech Republic

 Which Czech cities are available to free movers?

-Currently there are 5 cities that accept free movers in Czech Republic.
+Currently there are some cities that accept free movers in Czech Republic.
 Have you ever dreamt of studying in Prague or any other city in Czech Republic?
 Here you can find institutions divided by city: